Semianalytical Accretion-Tracer Emission: Forming Planets Are Intrinsically Faint: Theoretical set-up

 \subsubsection{Centrifugal radius}

 In our approach, the centrifugal radius $\Rzent=\fzent\RHill$ is up to now unconstrained, yet it plays an important role in setting the line flux.
+Classically, the centrifugal radius is defined by the angular momentum bias $\ell$, with $\Rzent=\ell^2\RHill/3$ (e.g., \citealp{ward10}; \abb).
+From simple considerations, the classical estimate for the centrifugal radius relative to the Hill radius is $\fzent=\Rzent/\RHill=1/3$ \citep{quillen98}, so that $\ell=1$, whereas averaging azimuthally the unperturbed Keplerian shear flow\footnote{This is what \citetalias{m22Schock} did for the outer boundary condition.
+Their Equation~(3) is in the rotating frame of the planet; compare to $\bar{j}_{\mathrm{rot}}$ of \citet{ward10}, below their Equation~(10).} gives $\ell=1/4$ \citep{lissauer91,ward10}.
+A related interesting topic is the extent of the CPD, which might be a factor $\xi=0.4$ of \RHill \citep{martin11a}, adopted by \ab, while thick CPDs with aspect ratios above $\HPzpSch/r\approx0.3$ might not really be truncated \citep{martin23}.
+However, the extent of the CPD has no influence on our line-emission calculations.

-Gas within \Rzent has sufficiently small angular momentum to accrete onto the planet, whereas gas outside it spreads outward.
-If $\Rzent\gg\RP$, the velocities immediately before the shock do not depend on \Rzent (see Equations~(\ref{Gl:vGROSSzeta})).
+Roughly, gas within \Rzent has sufficiently little angular momentum to accrete onto the planet, whereas gas outside \Rzent spreads outward.
+More precisely, the transition between in- and outflow occurs at a radius $r\equiv u_0\Rzent$ with $u_0\approx0.3$--1 (\abb), for polar- to equatorially-concentrated infall geometries, respectively (see Section~\ref{Th:RBdusse}); in our case, $u_0$ is probably of order unity.
+If $\Rzent\gg\RP$, the velocities immediately before the shock do not depend on \Rzent (see Equation~(\ref{Gl:vGROSSzeta})).
 However, \Rzent does scale the preshock density linearly (Equation~(\ref{Gl:dmu0dmuapp^2})).
-From simple considerations, the classical estimate for the centrifugal radius relative to the Hill radius is $\fzent=\Rzent/\RHill=1/3$ \citep{quillen98}, but several effects can reduce \Rzent (\ab, \abb).